 So rather than seeing yourself as a victim, do what Jesus did.
 Entrust yourself to the One who judges justly.

-God knows how to deal with the Haman's in our lives.
+God knows how to deal with the Hamans in our lives, and not just deal with them, but use them to advance His saving purposes.